 Profiling cloud applications

-The era of horizontally scalable, data-intensive cloud applications deployed on FaaS, PaaS, IaaS or bare metal introduces an even greater need for profilers, since the performance of a single instance of application running locally on developer’s machine does not correlate to a large-scale data center deployment any more.
-A different scale and use of production application, its data volume, traffic patterns or configuration will expose inefficiencies and issues in the code not detectable in development or testing environment.
+The era of horizontally scalable, data-intensive cloud applications deployed on FaaS, PaaS, IaaS or bare metal introduces an even greater need for profilers, since the performance of a single instance of an application running locally on a developer’s machine no longer correlates to a large-scale data center deployment.
+A different scale and use of production application, its data volume, traffic patterns or configuration will expose inefficiencies and issues in the code not detectable in a development or testing environment.

 Traditional application performance management and monitoring products tried to address cloud applications by monitoring and tracing certain business specific workloads and introducing on-demand and automatic remote profiling capabilities.

 Continuous vs. on-demand performance profiling

 The problem is that on-demand or automatic profiling only allows post factum analysis.
 It might be helpful in case of performance regression or a problem-driven optimization, but it doesn’t provide the basis for continuous performance improvements.
 Assuming the application is evolving, rather than addressing its performance continuously will result in gradual performance regression.

 Continuous profiling is not triggered by any event or human.
 The idea is that it is “always” active on a small subset of application processes.
 In terms of profiling overhead, this leads to even lower total overhead.

 The most obvious benefits of such an approach are: